-- Established objective scoring criteria. - All CDBG-DR activities will be eligible. - The State must meet the 70 percent low-to-moderate income benefit requirement. - The minimum application amount is \$100,000 and the maximum application amount is \$2 million. - Each application may contain only one project. - Any de-obligated funds and/or cost-savings from completed projects will be allocated to partially funded applications and/or awarded to the next highest scoring unfunded application. - Each applicant may submit a total of 2 applications.
+- Established objective scoring criteria. - All CDBG-DR activities will be eligible. - The State must meet the 70 percent low-to-moderate income benefit requirement. - The minimum application amount is \$100,000 and the maximum application amount is \$2 million.

+- Each application may contain only one project. - Each applicant may submit a total of 2 applications.
 Depending on demand, no applicant will be awarded a second application, until all eligible applicants have been awarded at least once. - Each project must identify how unmet housing needs will be addressed or how economic revitalization or infrastructure activities will contribute to long-term recovery and restoration of housing in the most impacted and distressed areas. - Infrastructure and housing project applications will be accepted.
 Applications for housing activities will receive first priority over infrastructure applications until at least 60 percent of the funds set aside for this competition have been expended on direct housing activities. - If there is an under subscription in the competition, the GLO may request a waiver from HUD and amend the Action Plan to utilize funds based on the response.

-1. What is the applicant's rate of FEMA Public Assistance (PA) per capita?
+1 1.
+What is the applicant's rate of FEMA Public Assistance (PA) per capita?
 10 points 2.
 Does the project meet the low-to-moderate income (LMI) HUD National Objective?
 35 points 3.
-Was the applicant included in one or more of the DR- 4266, DR-4269 and DR-4272 Presidential Disaster Declarations?
+Was the applicant included in one or more of the DR-4266, DR-4269 and DR-4272 Presidential Disaster Declarations?
 20 points 4.
 What is the applicant's county Social Vulnerability Index (SoVI) Score?
-15 points

-5. What is the change in employment from the 1st Quarter 2016 to the 1st Quarter 2017 for the applicant's county?
+15 points 5.
+What is the change in employment from the 1st Quarter 2016 to the 1st Quarter 2017 for the applicant's county?
 10 points 6.
-Is the applicant leveraging funds from other source(s)?(2015 CDBG-DR funds are ineligible to be used as leverage 5 points for scoring purposes.)
+Is the applicant leveraging funds from other source(s)?
+(2015 CDBG-DR funds are ineligible to be used as leverage 5 points for scoring purposes.)
 7. Is the applicant a public housing authority?
 5 points Total 100 points (Tie-Breaker) What is the poverty rate of the Census geographic area?